misiektoja/instagram_monitor/docs/anti-detection.md

 Rate limits, network errors and Instagram API changes do not trip the breaker.
 Only responses that act against the account do.

+The safety ledger also fails closed.
+If `instagram_monitor_exposure.json` cannot be read or saved, authenticated monitoring stops before another identity scan.
+Fix its contents or permissions then run `--clear-breaker` to reset unusable state.

 <a id="check-your-exposure"></a>
 ## Check Your Exposure

-`--exposure` prints today's totals for the logged-in account:
+`--exposure` prints a report that can be pasted into a support issue or [discussion #128](https://github.com/misiektoja/instagram_monitor/discussions/128):

 ```
 instagram_monitor --exposure
 ```

-It shows how many names were returned today, how many failures of each kind occurred, and whether the circuit breaker is armed or tripped.
+It shows the Instagram Monitor version, operating system, Python version, HTTP backend, follower-list source, session mode, identity total, sanitized failure counts and circuit-breaker state.
+It omits the account name, target names, stored error text and local file paths.
 Failures are grouped so you can tell the three problems apart:

 | Group | Meaning | What helps |
 |---|---|---|